jazracherif/udacity-data-engineer-datalake/README.md

 [spark-jobs]: https://github.com/jazracherif/udacity-data-engineer-datalake/blob/master/docs/spark-jobs.png

-In this project, I implement a datalake in S3 supported by AWS Elastic MapReduct (EMR).
+In this project, I implement a datalake using S3 and AWS Elastic MapReduce (EMR).

 Two datasets are used:
 1. A song dataset, which is a subset of real data from the [Million Song Dataset](http://millionsongdataset.com/).